-For the third edition of Heat Transfer Anthony Mills is joined by Carlos Coimbra as a co-author.
+For the third edition of Basic Heat Transfer Anthony Mills is joined by Carlos Coimbra as a co-author.
 Professor Coimbra brings to this venture the perspective and skills of a younger generation of heat transfer educators and his own special expertise in areas of heat transfer research.
 The second editions of the texts by Anthony Mills included Heat Transfer, Basic Heat and Mass Transfer and Mass Transfer, in order to provide texts suitable for a variety of courses and instructor's needs.
-In bringing out a third edition of this material we are added the new title Basic Heat Transfer in response to requests for a text suitable for a junior or senior level course that covers heat transfer from Basic Heat and Mass Transfer, which reduced the text length from 1001 pages to 828 pages.
+In bringing out a third edition of this material we are adding a new title Basic Heat Transfer in response to requests for a text suitable for a junior or senior level course that covers heat transfer only.
+This goal was accomplished by essentially removing the chapter on mass transfer from Basic Heat and Mass Transfer, which reduced the text length from 1001 pages to 828 pages.
 We have designated Basic Heat Transfer as a third edition to avoid possible confusion since it is based on the third edition updated material of the textbook series.
-The third edition of Heat Transfer can be used for both introductory and more advanced (including graduate) courses.
+A third edition of the more advanced text Heat Transfer will be released later.

-Sixteen years after the second edition was published, a new edition of these materials is perhaps overdue, but in a mature field such as heat transfer, it is not at all clear what topics should be introduced, and then what topics should be removed to retain an acceptable length for an introductory text.
+Fifteen years after the second edition was published, a new edition of these materials is perhaps overdue, but in a mature field such as heat transfer, it is not at all clear what topics should be introduced, and then what topics should be removed to retain an acceptable length for an introductory text.
 As a result, our main motivation in publishing a third edition has been a different consideration.